Why Do You Put Pennies in Apple Butter?

 There are a few reasons why people put pennies in apple butter.

-To preserve the butter.
+e the butter.
 Some people believe that putting pennies in apple butter helps to preserve the butter by preventing it from spoiling.
 This is because the copper in the pennies is said to have antimicrobial properties.

 To add flavor to the butter.
 Others believe that putting pennies in apple butter adds flavor to the butter.
 This is because the copper in the pennies is said to react with the apple butter and create a unique flavor.